 Fashion Industry: The Emperor Of The Current Era

 Some observers differentiate between the fashion industry which refers to “haute couture.”
-And the simple clothing industry which makes casual wears or “mass fashion.”
-But the horizons between them had indistinct by the fashion scenerio of 1970s.
+And the simple clothing industry makes casual wear or “mass fashion.”
+But the horizons between them had indistinct by the fashion scenario of the 1970s.

 Fashion is the styles of outfits and accessories at any given time adorned by different groups of people.
 Nowadays, fashion is not just related to clothing.
-It is now the essence of your personality, style and beliefs.
-So, they hold all the charisma and power and designers are well acquainted of them.
+It is now the essence of your personality, style, and beliefs.
+So, they hold all the charisma and power, and designers are well acquainted with them.